 By Christopher McMichael

-Christopher McMichael is currently completing a PhD in Politics at Rhodes University, South Africa.
-His research focuses on the militarisation and securitisation of the 2010 FIFA World Cup.
-He can be contacted at [email protected]
+Christopher McMichael is a PhD candidate at Rhodes University, currently completing a dissertation on the militarisation and securitisation of the 2010 World Cup.